-True to its succulent nature, string of hearts is supremely easy to propagate.
-Water propagation is always an option, but there's also a particularly interesting way of propagating these semi-succulents that's worth giving a try: the butterfly method.
+The string of hearts is supremely easy to propagate.
+Water propagation is always an option, but there's another interesting way of propagating these semi-succulents that's worth giving a try: the butterfly method.

 "It's called this because the pairs of 'hearts' look like little butterflies sitting on top of the potting mix," says Jenkins.
 Here's how to use the butterfly method to propagate your string of hearts.

-Grab scissors; another pot or wide, aerated container to put your clipping into; and potting soil.
+- Grab scissors, a pot with a drainage hole, and potting soil.
 (Moss and peat work, too!)
 If you have a bottle for spritzing, you'll also want to grab that.

-Honestly, cut anywhere.
-The cool thing about the string of hearts is that it has nodes all over the place.
-When you make your cut, think about cutting off a strand of the plant—not a lone leaf.
+- Cut off a small section of your plant.
 You'll want a few leaves on your cutting to ensure there are multiple nodes for new roots to spring from.

-Give your cutting a nice spritz to moisten the potting mix.
-Then, place your pot or container in a spot that receives plenty of filtered bright light.
+- Give your cutting a nice spritz to moisten the potting mix.
+Then, place your pot or container in a spot that receives plenty of bright, indirect light.
 "I recommend keeping a clear plastic baggie over the pot to help keep humidity high while the plant is rooting," Goldwyn Merth tells mbg.

-Check on it daily to make sure it's loving the new digs.
-Spritz with water when it needs it; leave it be when it doesn't.
-After roughly two weeks, or when you notice white fuzzy roots form at each node, you have yourself a new string of hearts plant.
+- Check on it daily to make sure it's loving the new digs and its soil stays moist.
+After roughly two weeks, or when you notice white fuzzy roots form at each node, you have yourself a new string of hearts plant!

 The string of hearts is an eye-catching plant that makes a wonderful addition to any home.
-It's not the kind of houseplant that makes a loud statement, but it has a way of adding character to a space in an unassuming way.
+It's not the kind of houseplant that makes a loud statement, but it certainly adds character to a space in an unassuming way.